apandiya007/HW-1/README.md

 A link to the a html page containing the coverage reports will be produced in the output of the command.
 You can click on it to view detailed coverage reports.

-These reports indicate how much of your src code is being executed by your tests.
+These reports indicate how much of your code is being executed by your tests.
+This is a purely syntactic check, and having full coverage does not necessarily mean your tests are sufficient, but it's a good starting point.
 You should aim to have full coverage (ie. every line of your code gets executed by your tests)

 ## Submission Instructions
 1. **Push** all files to your repository: